The AVLA Licence

 Why is the licence necessary?

-Hospitality accommodation businesses derive value and benefit from offering TV channels (whether free-to-air or subscription-based networks) to their guests.
+Hospitality accommodation businesses derive value and benefit from offering access to TV channels (whether free-to-air or subscription-based networks) to their guests.

-Under UK and international legislation, public establishments are not entitled to show TV channels containing protected content without a permit.
+Under UK and international legislation, public establishments are not entitled to make available to the public TV channels containing protected content without a permit.
 The law recognizes that the creators of copyright-protected audiovisual works should be fairly rewarded for the use of their work.

 The AVLA licence is a simple solution to comply with these obligations, protecting you from the risk of legal action for copyright infringement.